-Fishback v.
+- Fishback v.
 County of Ventura.
-Bob represented the County of Ventura as lead trial counsel in significant environmental protection case involving illegal dumping of 8,000 truckloads of unpermitted construction debris into the canyons above Simi Valley, California.
-Bob obtained judgment in favor of the County ordering defendants to clean up all unpermitted fill material, and to pay $21.7 million in statutory penalties to the County ― the maximum statutory penalty under the Public Resources Code.
+Bob represented the County of Ventura as lead trial counsel in this significant environmental protection case involving illegal dumping of 8,000 truckloads of unpermitted construction debris into the canyons above Simi Valley, California.
+Bob obtained judgment in favor of the county ordering defendants to clean up all unpermitted fill material, and to pay $21.7 million in statutory penalties to the county ― the maximum statutory penalty under the Public Resources Code.
 This case represents the first California case of statutory penalties ever awarded for illegal disposal of solid waste.

-Dunex, Inc. v.
+- Dunex, Inc. v.
 City of Oceanside.
-Bob represented the City of Oceanside as lead trial counsel in connection with an inverse condemnation lawsuit involving mobile home law in the context of a mobile home park conversions to residential ownership in the Coastal Zone, which are subject to regulation under the Coastal Act.
-The suit alleged that the City’s mobile home rent control ordinance resulted in a taking that caused at least $30 million in damages.
-The Court ruled in favor of the City, holding the plaintiff could not prove a claim because it had made a reasonable return on investment for the plaintiff.
+Bob represented the City of Oceanside as lead trial counsel in connection with an inverse condemnation lawsuit involving mobile home law in the context of a mobile home park conversion to residential ownership in the Coastal Zone, which is subject to regulation under the Coastal Act.
+The suit alleged that the city’s mobile home rent control ordinance resulted in a taking that caused at least $30 million in damages.
+The Court ruled in favor of the city, holding the plaintiff could not prove a claim because it had made a reasonable return on investment for the plaintiff.

 sampling of published appellate victories

-Mercury Casualty Co. v.
-City of Pasadena, 8/24/17, WL 3634467.
+- Mercury Casualty Co. v.
+City of Pasadena (2017) 14 Cal.App.5th 917, reh’g denied, review denied 11/15/17.
 Inverse condemnation case involving damage from a tree that fell in a severe windstorm.
 The appellate court reversed judgment for Mercury after a trial, and ordered judgment to be entered for city, because the tree that fell was not a work of public improvement as “there was no evidence it was planted as part of a planned project or design serving a public purpose or use.”

-Alvis v.
-County of Ventura, 178 Cal.App.4th 536 (2009).
-In the La Conchita landslide litigation brought by over 80 plaintiffs, the appellate court affirmed the design immunity defense to plaintiffs’ claim for dangerous condition of public property, finding county’s discretionary approval of construction of a wall was sufficiently informed and the design was sufficiently reasonable for design immunity, and no changed condition defense to design immunity applied.
+- Alvis v.
+County of Ventura (2009) 178 Cal.App.4th 536.
+In the La Conchita landslide litigation brought by over 80 plaintiffs, the appellate court affirmed the design immunity defense to plaintiffs’ claim for dangerous condition of public property, finding that the county’s discretionary approval of construction of a wall was sufficiently informed and the design was sufficiently reasonable for design immunity, and no changed condition defense to design immunity applied.